Key takeaways

 - The expertise that hasn’t gone extinct is design judgment.
 AI changes what an instructional designer does day to day, but the discipline matters more, not less, when content generation is cheap.

-AI can generate training content.
-Most L&D leaders have seen the demos by now, and many have run a few prompts themselves.
-The output is impressive: a draft scenario, a question bank, a job aid that would have taken hours appears in seconds.
+Most L&D leaders have seen the demos by now, and many have run prompts themselves.
+A draft scenario, a question bank, a job aid that used to take hours appears in seconds.
+The output is impressive.

 The short answer